double-tea-l/AB-Testing/README.md

 After reviewing the result, the company plans to roll out a new SOP training to all customer service agents, hoping this could help improve the performance and better customer ratings.
 However, before investing training resources at full scope, the company wanted to design a A/B testing, at a smaller scale, for experiementing whether the new SOP training can actually make any difference.

-As a result, a total of 1,000 customer service agents were selected for the experiement.
+As a result, a total of 1,000 customer service agents were selected randomly for the experiement.
 The goal is to distribute them into two groups, treatment and control, run the experiement for X months, and evaluate the efficacy of the training program.

 ### Create a dummy dataset for the case